peterhcharlton/info/safer_wearables/sops/post_participation/receiving_mail_packs.md

 Identify the participant from:
 - The 'return address' shown on the mail label
 - The participant ID on the questionnaire

+## Clean devices

+Clean the devices and accessories using wipes.

+## Fill out the device return receipt

+Open the 'Device return receipt' qualtrics questionnaire, and fill out the details, noting the following:
+- If possible, it's helpful to enter the questionnaire responses into the separate qualtrics questionnaire when prompted.
+- This will require downloading the data from devices and storing it, which can take some time.
+See the 'Receiving Devices' SOP for details of how to do this.